Integrating Feature Selection and Machine Learning for Nitrogen Assessment in Grapevine Leaves using In-Field

 This data collection was conducted with three grapevine cultivars located in Washington, USA, two commercial wine grape blocks at Columbia Crest Winery (45°57’25.95” N, 119°36’34.41” W) of V. vinifera cv.
 Chardonnay and Syrah and a block (46°19’4.84” N, 119°55’56.51” W) of Concord, a juice grape hybrid cultivar with Vitis labrusca L. and V. vinifera ancestry.
-To maintain uniformity in data collection, the selected data vines were consistently sampled at both growth stages and both growing seasons listed in Table \ref{tab:data_collection}.
-The image acquisition process was carried out exactly as described in \ref{leaf_level_Spectral_and_Nutrient_data}.
-Tissue sampling, however, was conducted differently.
-For this canopy-level study, each sample contained 20 to 40 completely developed leaves carefully removed from each data vine near the grape clusters.
+To maintain uniformity in data collection, the selected data vines were consistently sampled at both growth stages and both growing seasons listed in Table \ref{tab:TN_CL}.
+The image acquisition process was carried out exactly as described in Section \ref{leaf_level_Spectral_and_tissue sampling}.
+However, leaf blade tissue sampling was conducted differently.
+For this canopy level data, each tissue sample contained 20 to 40 completely developed leaves carefully removed from each data vine near the grape clusters.
 To maintain the biochemical integrity of the gathered leaves, they were sealed in a plastic bag before being sent to a commercial laboratory (Soiltest Farm Consultants, Moses Lake, WA, USA) for nutrient analysis.
-The total number of samples for this dataset was 591 from 200 data vines.